Window safety systems – design power-operated windows safely

 - Protection rating 0: no measures

-- Protection rating 1: warning notices
+- Protection rating 1: Warning notices

 - Protection rating 2: e.g. signals

-- Protection rating 3: e.g. key operation
+- Protection rating 3: e.g. switching operation

-- Protection rating 4: e.g. light curtains
+- Protection rating 4: e.g. sensors such as light curtains

 Window safety systems from GEZE

-GEZE window safety via safety scissors
+GEZE window safety systems via safety scissor stays

 Safety scissors prevent uncontrolled falling of large and heavy window leaves in the tilted position in the event of an unexpected malfunction.
 The safety scissor kicks in to take up the load only if the drive fails.